xavi-silva/feup-ia1/README.md

 ## Greedy Search

+**greedy_search** explores the node tree in its depth and selects the best option according to the **evaluate** function of the branches.

+The algorithm iterates over the possible next states and evaluates them.
+It stores the best value and the associated state and chooses it after trying every possible neighbour.

+This algorithm provided fast and good solutions in every level except the **hard** one - in our game, sometimes the best move in a certain state can lead to an impossible path, which makes the simple greedy approach invalid.

 ## A* Algorithm
 This algorithm tries to find the shortest path to a goal.
 It combines greedy search, which estimates the cost from a state **n** to the goal (**h(n)**), with the real cost from the start to the current state **n** (**g(n)**).
 To implement this algorithm we used a **priority queue** sorted by the evaluation function **f(n) = g(n) + h(n)**.
 This function estimates the total cost of the cheapest solution that passes through node **n**.